Big Sandy Lake: Features

 Big Sandy Lake became a reservoir in 1895 when the United States Army Corps of Engineers built a dam on the Sandy River.
 When the dam was built it included a lock to allow boats to travel out to the Mississippi River.
 The lock has since been shut down and the lock house has been turned into a small museum containing local artifacts.
 Big Sandy Lake has three major tributaries; Sandy River, Prairie River, and Aitkin River.
 Sandy River enters the lake from the south and empties back into itself after the Big Sandy Dam on the northwest corner.
-Prairie River enters the lake from the east into Bell Horn Bay.
-Aitkin Creek enters the lake from the northwest, near the Big Sandy dam.
+Prairie River enters the lake from the east into Bill Horn Bay.
+Aitkin River enters the lake from the northwest, near the Big Sandy dam.

 Parts of the lake

 Big Sandy Lake is known for being an intricate and complex shaped body of water.
 It is broken up into five main parts:

 The Main Basin: Largest part of the lake on the upper half of the lake.
 Its extent ranges from the northeastern bay above Indian Point in Waban Bay to the western edge of the lake north of Long Island.
 The Main Basin connects to the Van Dusch Creek on the northern shore and Aitkin River and the dam in the northwest corner.
 Wide open water with consistent depth of around 20-40 feet.

-Bell Horn Bay: Deepest part of the lake located on the eastern edge of the lake.
-Often mispronounced as Bill Horn Bay, It reaches depths of up to 84 feet.
+Bill Horn Bay: Deepest part of the lake located on the eastern edge of the lake.
+Often mispronounced as Bell Horn Bay, It reaches depths of up to 84 feet.
 The extent of the bay is broken up into two parts, the northern half under Indian Point and the southern deeper half that goes all the way down along Long Point.
 The Prairie River stems off from the eastern side of the bay.

 Central Bay: Located under the Main Basin and on the west edge of Long Point and east of the Long Island Area.
 This area contains the Anishinabe Bay and Buzzard Bay.
 On the north end between Anishinabe Bay and Buzzard Bay is the location of the most popular sandbar on the lake where the water gets as shallow as about a foot.

 Southern Region: The southernmost extent of Big Sandy Lake contains two major bays (Goffs Bay and Davis Bay).
 This area is home to the Big Sandy Resort and the Sandy River.
 This area is generally shallower and reaches a maximum depth of about 10-15 feet.

 Western Region: Fisherman's Bay and Browns Bay to the western edge of Long Island under the Main Basin.
 The area is also generally shallower with depths staying constant around 10-15 feet.